dbernheisel/phantom_mcp/README.md

 ## Installation

-Add Phantom to your depdendencies:
+Add Phantom to your dependencies:

 ```elixir
   {:phantom, "~> 0.1.1"},